 Or perhaps, we are eating too much gluten in general.

 Another theory is the overconsumption of gluten in our diets.
 Back in the hunter-gatherer days, most humans would typically fuel up mostly on proteins and nutrients from plants and animals.
-In today’s world, we’re constantly on the go, and find grabbing a quick (often overly-processed) meal seems far more time efficient than cooking up from veggies and organic meats from the farmer’s market.
-According to Donald D. Kasarda, researcher with the United States Department of Agriculture, the U.S. has tripled its amount of wheat gluten consumption in the past 40 years.
+In today’s world, we’re constantly on the go, and find grabbing a quick (often overly-processed) meal seems far more time-efficient than cooking up from veggies and organic meats from the farmer’s market.
+According to Donald D. Kasarda, a researcher with the United States Department of Agriculture, the U.S. has tripled its amount of wheat gluten consumption in the past 40 years.
 Perhaps the problem is really just that we are eating too much and making ourselves sick.

 Okay, so how do we fix this?

-If you’re experiencing bloating, fatigue, mood swings, dizziness, or any array of digestive issues after eating gluten the best thing you can do for yourself is to see a nutritionist.
+If you’re experiencing bloating, fatigue, mood swings, dizziness, or an array of digestive issues after eating gluten the best thing you can do for yourself is to see a nutritionist.
 It’s very likely that you may have an intolerance to gluten, but it could also mean that you may have other digestive issues.
 Listen to your body!
 If certain foods are making you feel less than 100%, take a mental note, and bring it up on your next visit.
 Sure, it’s a bummer to think that things like pasta and bread (two of life’s greatest delights) are making you sick, but luckily there’s a slew of gluten-free options for literally everything to make you feel like you’re not missing out on much.